tokio-rs/mio/doc/getting-started.md

 you have familiarity with the [Rust](http://www.rust-lang.org/) programming language and the [Cargo](https://crates.io) tool.
-It will start from generating a new [Rust](http://www.rust-lang.org/) project using [Cargo](https://crates.io) up to writing a simple TCP echo server and client.
+It will start from generating a new [Rust](http://www.rust-lang.org/) project using [Cargo](https://crates.io) and guide you through writing a simple TCP echo server and client.

 Of course, Rust needs to be installed.
 If you haven't already installed it, get it